 Lie in Corpse Pose

 Corpse pose, a.k.a. shavasana, is a yoga pose used at the end of almost every yoga practice.
-Going straight from your yoga practice to yoga nidra is ideal and is (in my opinion) most likely the intention of the ones who created it.
+Going straight from your yoga practice to yoga nidra is ideal.

-Yoga nidra can also be done from a seated position if lying down is inappropriate.
+You can also do yoga nidra from a seated position if lying down is inappropriate.

 Close your eyes.